-If you are a manager, or involved in projects involving patient information in electronic health records (EHR), then it behooves you to know at least the basics of HIPAA encryption, as well as where and when should it be applied.
+That said, if you are involved in projects involving patient information in electronic health records (EHR), then it behooves you to know at least the basics of encryption, as well as where and when should it be applied.
 Patient privacy and well-being is at stake, as well as the potential for significant fines and loss of reputation for your business.

 One type of encryption which is commonly used for PHI data is known as Symmetric (or “secret key”) Cryptography (as opposed to Asymmetric, or “public key”).
 Symmetric cryptography is typically used to encrypt hard drives or databases that contain PHI, and employs an algorithm or cipher that involves a single key.
-The key is like a password.
-It is not computed.
-The key should be shared only with authorized users and applications that need to unlock (decrypt) the data.
-This is especially important, for if the key gets into the wrong hands, the data might be exposed to an unauthorized user.
-It is a best practice to use a symmetric AES-256 key.
+The key is like a password, and is not computed.
+This key is to be shared only with authorized users and applications that need to unlock (decrypt) the data.
+This is especially important to safeguard, for if the key gets into the wrong hands, the data might be exposed to an unauthorized user.
+Best practice for symmetric cryptography is typically an AES-256 key.

-Asymmetric ciphers are used when the data is transmitted from one place to another, such as when using HTTPS – currently the protocol of choice for all online activities, including shopping.
+Asymmetric ciphers, on the other hand, are used when the data is transmitted from one place to another, such as when using HTTPS – currently the protocol of choice for all online activities, including shopping.
 (The “S” is for SSL protection, using an asymmetric cipher where the public key is in a web browser’s cache (memory), and only the web server has the private key).
 An asymmetric cipher involves two keys.
 One key is for locking the data, and this key can be given to anyone.
 It is considered public.
 The other key is private, used for decrypting the data, It should only be used by authorized users or applications.

-However, the two methods of HIPAA encryption are not equal: asymmetric encryption is perfect for securing sensitive data that is being transported from a user’s web browser to a web server, since the keys are derived by an algorithm or cipher.
+Asymmetric encryption is perfect for securing sensitive data that is being transported from a user’s web browser to a web server, since the keys are derived by an algorithm or cipher.
 The asymmetric key is much longer and more complex than a symmetric key, which is simply made up.
-And because the public key can be distributed “safely” to anyone, it is considered a superior method of HIPAA encryption whenever widespread distribution of keys is involved.
+And because the public key can be distributed “safely” to anyone, it is considered a superior method of encryption whenever widespread distribution of keys is involved.
 Best practices dictate using asymmetric ciphers, typically RSA with a 2048 bit key.